Reda-BELHAJ/0xStockBot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+If you want to try out the bot please join [this server:](https://discord.gg/dBGqATnk) or [get the invite](https://discord.com/api/oauth2/authorize?client_id=853942172750184498&permissions=2148002880&scope=bot).
 To get a local copy up and running follow these simple steps.

 ### Installation